addico786/ec2-made-from-TF/README.md

-## hello folks in this repo you can see how we can crate an ec2 instance using terraform
+## hello folks in this repo you can see how we can create an ec2 instance using terraform

 ## requirements
 1. aws cli # to config ur account